skip to main content

 Numeracy

 Mental maths skills are a high priority and problem-solving and reasoning are interwoven throughout.
 White Rose Maths is a basis for our teaching, but we incorporate opportunities for cross-curricular maths in other areas.
-We place an emphasis on number work and after each focused teaching lesson, opportunities are provided for the girls to independently apply skills.
-Lessons are practical in nature, with girls developing conceptual understanding using mathematical manipulatives and pictorial representation to complement the more traditional approaches.
-In pre-school, numeracy is integrated into areas of provision with adults working alongside girls to model and ask questions, while in reception, there is a mix of direct teaching and play-based learning.
+We place an emphasis on number work and after each focused teaching lesson, opportunities are provided for the children to independently apply skills.
+Lessons are practical in nature, with children developing conceptual understanding using mathematical manipulatives and pictorial representation to complement the more traditional approaches.
+In pre-school, numeracy is integrated into areas of provision with adults working alongside the children to model and ask questions, while in reception, there is a mix of direct teaching and play-based learning.

 Literacy